BuoyantIO/hazl-orders-playground/README.md

 ├── more-hazl.md                         <-- More information on HAZL
 ├── images                               <-- Images for the README ├── orders -> orders-oha-bb/orders-hpa
-├── orders-colorwheel
-├── orders-colorwheel                    <-- The Orders application, uses Colorwheel │   ├── orders-hpa-colorwheel            <-- The Orders application, with Horizontal Pod Autoscaling │   ├── orders-nohpa-colorwheel          <-- The Orders application, without Horizontal Pod Autoscaling │   ├── warehouse-config-120ms.yaml
+├── orders-colorwheel                    <-- The Orders application, uses Colorwheel │   ├── orders-hpa-colorwheel            <-- The Orders application, with Horizontal Pod Autoscaling │   ├── orders-nohpa-colorwheel          <-- The Orders application, without Horizontal Pod Autoscaling │   ├── warehouse-config-120ms.yaml      <-- Manifest to configure 120ms of latency in Chicago warehouse
-│   ├── warehouse-config-80ms.yaml
+│   ├── warehouse-config-80ms.yaml       <-- Manifest to configure 120ms of latency in Chicago warehouse
-│   └── warehouse-config.yaml
+│   └── warehouse-config.yaml            <-- Manifest to reset warehouse configuration
-├── orders-oha-bb
 ├── orders-oha-bb                        <-- The Orders application, uses oha/bb
 │   ├── orders-hpa                       <-- The Orders application, with Horizontal Pod Autoscaling │   └── orders-nohpa                     <-- The Orders application, with Horizontal Pod Autoscaling